robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 taken into use using both module and class names, such as :name:`mymodule.MyLibrary` or :name:`parent.submodule.MyLib`.

-Java classes in a non-default package must be taken into use with the full name.
-For example, class `MyLib` in `com.mycompany.myproject` package must be imported with name :name:`com.mycompany.myproject.MyLib`.

-.. tip:: If the library name is really long, for example when the Java
+.. tip:: If the library name is really long, it is recommended to give
-         package name is long, it is recommended to give the library a simpler alias by using the `WITH NAME syntax`_.
+         the library a simpler alias by using the `WITH NAME syntax`_.

 Providing arguments to libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~